Skip to main content

 Rule 5Require lowercase letters

-Rule 6Demand Unicode characters (for example, accented letters)
+Rule 6Demand Unicode characters (e.g. accented letters)

 Rule 7Apply rule only to users with usernames starting with az